201518018629031/DeepSLRD/README.md

 # How to use
 ## Dataset
 unzip dataset.zip
 The dataset.zip includes nflod, resource, twitter15 and twitter16 folders.
-This dataset collected by [Ma et al. (2017)], and it can be downloaded from [here](https://www.dropbox.com/s/7ewzdrbelpmrnxu/rumdetect2017.zip?dl=0):
+This dataset collected by [Ma et al. (2018)], and the raw datasets can be downloaded from [here](https://www.dropbox.com/s/7ewzdrbelpmrnxu/rumdetect2017.zip?dl=0):
 Jing Ma, Wei Gao, Kam-Fai Wong.
-Detect Rumors in Microblog Posts Using Propagation Structure via Kernel Learning.
-ACL 2017.
+Rumor Detection on Twitter with Tree-structured Recursive Neural Networks.
+ACL 2018.
 The ind_twitter15.graph, ind_twitter15.features, ind_twitter15.poster, ind_twitter16.graph, ind_twitter16.features, and ind_twitter16.poster files are the propocessed data of user behavious graph on datasets twitter15 and twitter16, respectively.
 ## Training & Testing
 python Main_BU_RvNN_GCN.py #training and testing the BU-Hybrid model